gary-archer/oauth.desktopsample1/README.md

 ## Infrastructure

 * The [AppAuth-JS](https://github.com/openid/AppAuth-JS/blob/master/README.md) library is used to implement the Authorization Code Flow (PKCE)
-* AWS API Gateway is used to host our sample OAuth Secured API
+* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints used by the app
 * AWS Cognito is used as the default Authorization Server for the UI and API